BergQuester/bergquester.github.io/_posts/2023-03-10-gotchas-when-refactoring-really-legacy-code-to-structured-concurrency.md

 ---
 Recently, I have been working on migrating some Swift ansynchronous code to Swit Structured Concurrency.
 I'm working in a large codebase that dates back to when Swift was just a twinkle in Chris Lattner's eye.

 With years of developers rolling on and off the project and much code written in Objective-C and pre-`Result` type, I have encountered a few gotchas.
-Here I will go through some of the special considerations a developer needs to keep in mind when brining Structured Concurrency into an older codebase.
+Here I will go through some of the special considerations a developer needs to consider when bringing Structured Concurrency into an older codebase.

 ## Callback Closure Contract Violations

 With completion handlers, there is a contract that is expected with how they are called: The callback closure will be called exactly once and will have either a value on success or an error value on failure.
 Swift Structured Concurrency enforces this contract, while legacy code may violate them.
-With violations, it is important to study the code to understand the intended semantics, if any, of the callback closure issues that you encounter.
+With violations, it is essential to study the code to understand the intended semantics, if any, of the callback closure issues you encounter.

-### Invalid Calback Values
+### Invalid Callback Values

-In legacy code you might find closures that predate the `Result` type and are instead of the form `(Success?, Error?)`.
-The issue here is that there is nothing enforcing one and only one value being populated.
-The following is a table showing the possible values in for this tuple and their validity with the standard callback contract:
+In legacy code, you might find closures that predate the `Result` type and are instead of the form `(Success?, Error?)`.
+The issue here is that nothing enforces one and only one value being populated.
+The following is a table showing the possible values for this tuple and their validity with the standard callback contract:

 | Success | Failure | Valid |
 |:-------:|:-------:|:-----:|